25 Things you should know before You Travel to Svalbard

 A Last-Minute Decision

-My trip to Svalbard was spontaneous and fueled by an emotional drive.
-While browsing the web during a dull summer day, while housesitting in the Isle of Man, I was looking for travel inspiration for the next September, I stumbled upon a cruise in Svalbard.
+My trip to Svalbard was spontaneous and driven by emotion.
+While browsing the web during a dull summer day, while housesitting in the Isle of Man, I was looking for travel inspiration for the next September, and I stumbled upon a cruise in Svalbard.
 The photo that sealed the deal?
 A snow-white polar bear cuddling with its cubs.
 It was irresistible.

 Without knowing much about the destination—or even how to get there—I booked my trip.
 A quick search revealed a ridiculously cheap flight from Manchester to Longyearbyen via Oslo.
 It felt like a sign from the universe.
 However, the irony was that while the flight was affordable, the overall cost of the trip was far from it.